ByHelyo/taby/README.md

 `Taby` is a simple, lightweight tab switcher extension designed to optimize your browsing experience, available on Chrome and Firefox.
 Empowering users with efficient, mouse-free tab navigation through an intuitive command palette.

-<h2>Features<h2>

-Command palette:
+<h2>Features</h2>

-- List open tabs in current window.
+- Display all open tabs in current window via a convenient command palette or popup.
-- Fuzzy search open tabs.

-Popup:
+- Efficient tab filtering options

-- List open tabs in current window.
+  - Search by title, URL, or index in the current window
-- Fuzzy search open tabs.
+  - Ability to fuzzy search open tabs.
-- Ability to change appearance.

-Others:
+  - Powered by a fuzzy search filtering.

-- Duplicate tabs (optionnal)
+  - Navigate between tabs using arrow keys
+  - Switch to tab with 'Enter' or by clicking it.
+  - Switch to a tab with 'Enter' or a simple click
+- Customize the appearance with options for light and dark modes
+- Shortcut for duplicate tab.

 ### Supports: